microsoft/pg_paxos/README.md

 This PostgreSQL extension provides a basic implementation of the Paxos algorithm in PL/pgSQL and table replication through Paxos.
 It is in a very early stage, consider it primarily for educational purposes.

 The table replication method logs every INSERT/UPDATE/DELETE on a table through Paxos.
 When a query is performed on a the table, pg_paxos first ensures that all preceding queries in the Paxos log have been applied, which guarantees read-your-writes consistency.
-By using the Paxos algorithm, pg_paxos is also robust to failure or partitioning of a minority of nodes (1 out of 3, 2 out of 5, etc.).
+By using the Paxos algorithm, pg_paxos is also robust to failure of a minority of nodes (1 out of 3, 2 out of 5, etc.).

 ## Usage